Virginia Halas McCaskey: Career

 Officially, she was the secretary of the Bears franchise, as well as a member of the team's board of directors.
 However, she was empowered to vote the shares of her children and grandchildren as well as her own.
-Between them, McCaskey and other Halas heirs own 80% of the Bears.
+Between them, McCaskey and other Halas heirs owned 80% of the Bears.
 The franchise has been in the hands of the Halas-McCaskey family since George Halas acquired the then-Decatur Staleys from A. E. Staley and moved the team to Chicago in 1921, renaming the team the Bears the following year.
 The Bears have been owned by the same family for longer than any other family has owned an NFL team.

 George Halas had initially intended for Virginia's younger brother George "Mugs" Halas Jr. to inherit the team, and passed the team presidency to him in 1963.
 However, Mugs died suddenly of a heart attack in 1979.
 Thus, it was Virginia who inherited the Bears when her father died four years later.

 During her tenure as owner, the Bears won Super Bowl XX in 1986, two seasons after "Papa Bear's" death.
 It was part of a run of five consecutive NFC Central titles from 1984 to 1988.
 In 1986, she disbanded the team's cheerleading squad, the "Honey Bears", after ten years, arguing that their field performances were "sexist and degrading to women".

 The team struggled in the 1990s, and since 1999 she had been a very hands-off owner.
 Her son Michael McCaskey was team president from 1983 to 1999, when Virginia fired him, though he remained as chairman of the board until May 6, 2011, when his brother George assumed the position.
 George McCaskey had been the Bears ticket office director since 1991.
 The team president currently has operational control; when Ted Phillips assumed the post in 1999, it marked the first time in the NFL portion of franchise history that a Halas or McCaskey had not held that title, and this has continued under current president/CEO Kevin Warren, who succeeded Philips on January 12, 2023.